TickTeam/guide-tt/android_app/how_to_edit_my_account_information.md

 2.Tap your name in the upper left hand corner to enter account details.

-3.Tap your nickname and then you are allowed to change your avatar, name and email address in the next page.
+3.Tap your name again, and then change your avatar, name and email address in the next page.